gdwnldsKSC/es40/README.md

 Formerly used poco c++ libraries, but they were copied into the source tree directly,
 perhaps we can update these at some point?

+## Status

+# 8/27/25 Actual S3 BIOS WORKS!
+Still not complete, but it boots and executes SRM!

 ------------------------------------------------------------------------

 ## SDL Building Instructions